 Montréal - announced

 Québec City - announced

 projects have followed the Ganaraska model - but none preceded it.

-the components of a modern day greenbelt plan (including forests,
+include the components of a modern day greenbelt plan (forests,

-agricultural lands, recreational lands and wetlands).
+agricultural and recreational lands and wetlands).
 A key

 Greenbelts provides enormous benefits

 for many reasons including fresh